-According to the American Psychiatric Association, an estimated 8.4 percent of children and 2.5 percent of adults have ADHD.
-There are 7 major symptoms of ADHD in adults
+But did you know that adults can have ADHD too?
+According to experts, around 8.4 percent of children and 2.5 percent of adults have ADHD.
+There are seven main signs of ADHD in adults:

 I have known people with ADHD and have once even considered I might have it myself!
 It might be hard to manage at first but with proper knowledge and medication I’ve seen a lot of people become quite successful.
 Thanks for sharing!